Roma Logo

 Roma LogoRoma Logo PNG

-The commitment to its interesting history and the emphasis on national identity is demonstrated by the logo of Roma, an Italian football club.
-The heraldic shield and symbols of the city reflect the Roman spirit characteristic of the team, the desire to be worthy of their symbol.
+The commitment to its interesting history and emphasis on national identity is demonstrated in the logo of the Italian football club “Roma.”
+The heraldic shield and city symbols reflect the characteristic Roman spirit of the team, striving to be worthy of its emblem.

 Roma: Brand overview